 In addition, MMIS has in place a series of coding system "edits" that prevent billing for two or more services that cannot occur at the same time.
 Claims that are rejected by MMIS due to system edits are reviewed by the DDA federal billing unit.
-Based on this review, if the services were actually rendered in accordance with the PCP and SFP, the claim will be paid either with State funds only (if not a waiver-covered service), or, the claim will be corrected and resubmitted (if a waiver-covered service).
-If the services were not actually rendered, then the claim will be denied.
+Based on this review, if the services were actually rendered in accordance with the PCP and SFP, the claim will be paid either with State funds only (if not a waiver-covered service), or, the claim is corrected and resubmitted (if a waiver-covered service).
+If the services were not actually rendered, then the claim is denied.

-Until the billing for these services transitions to LTSSMaryland, For claims with dates of service up to Waiver Year 4, Behavioral Support Services, Environmental Assessments, Environmental Modifications, Family Caregiver Training and Empowerment Services, Family and Peer Mentoring Supports, Housing Support Services, Participant Education, Training and Advocacy Supports, Respite Care Services, Nursing Services, Support Broker services, Transportation and Vehicle Modifications will be claimed via either a paper billing process using the CMS 1500 Form or direct submission by the provider into MMIS.
-The CMS 1500 will be completed by the provider of services and submitted to DDA for review.
-If the CMS 1500 is consistent with the participant's SFP based on his or her PCP, then the DDA will submit the claim to Medicaid to be entered into the MMIS system.
-Providers may also directly submit these services claims electronically to MMIS.
-Claims that are rejected by MMIS will be reviewed by the DDA federal billing unit.
+Until the billing for these services transitions to LTSSMarylandFor claims with dates of service up to and including Waiver Year 3, Behavioral Support Services, Environmental Assessments, Environmental Modifications, Medical Day Care, Family Caregiver Training and Empowerment Services, Family and Peer Mentoring Supports, Housing Support Services, Nursing Services, Participant Education, Training and Advocacy Supports, Respite Care Services, Transportation, and and Vehicle Modifications and Career Exploration Services will be claimed via either a paper billing process using the CMS 1500 Form or direct submission by the provider into MMIS.
+The CMS 1500 is completed by the provider of services and submitted to DDA for review.
+If the CMS 1500 is consistent with the participant's SFP based on his or her PCP, then the DDA submits the claim to Medicaid to be entered into the MMIS system.
+Providers may also directly submit these service claims electronically to MMIS.
+Claims that are rejected by MMIS are reviewed by the DDA federal billing unit.
 Based on this review, if the services were actually rendered in accordance with the PCP and SFP, the claim will be paid either with State funds only (if not a waiver-covered service), or, the claim is corrected and resubmitted (if a waiver-covered service).
-If the services were not actually rendered, then the claim will be denied.
+If the services were not actually rendered, then the claim is denied.

-Beginning in Waiver Year 4, DDA plans to transition from PCIS and the paper billing process to the Long Term Supports and Services system, LTSSMaryland.
+Beginning in Waiver Year 4DDA plans to transition from PCIS2 and the paper billing process to the Maryland Long Term Supports and Services system, LTSSMaryland.
 Using LTSSMaryland, providers will electronically bill for all Waiver services for participants based on the services and allowable units in their PCPs.
-The PCPs will be loaded into the LTSSMaryland system and will be the basis of service authorization and provider billings.
-The LTSSMaryland system will interface with MMIS to adjudicate claims and pay providersprovider for rendered services.
+The PCPs will be loaded into the LTSSMaryland system and will be the basis of provider billings.
+The LTSSMaryland system will interface with MMIS to adjudicate claims and pay providers for rendered services.
 Edits and limits will be placed in LTSSMaryland and in MMIS to prevent overbilling and billing for services that are not authorized or in an individual's PCP.